 Finally, we wanted to let you know that NZYMN are moving offices.
 Since 2018 the University of Auckland's has hosted us at their Epsom Campus.
 It has been a center of calm that has allowed us to reach out into the youth mentoring community with confidence and energy.
 It is with a sad heart that we are leaving there but we are truly grateful that the Faculty of Education and Social Work has found space to offer us in 2024 in their new Auckland central city location.

-We wish you and your whanau safe and happy summer holidays.
-We hope that you will have a chance to relax and reflect on the year that has been, and look forward to the year ahead.
+We wish you and your whānau a very special festive season followed by safe and happy summer.
+We hope that you will have a chance to relax and re-energise for the opportunities and challenges of the year ahead.

-Meri kirihimete nga mihi o te tau hou ki to whanau
+Meri kirihimete ngā mihi o te tau hou ki to whānau

 Joy Eaton, on behalf of the NZ Youth Mentoring team